Mucus: Mechanism of pH-tunable swelling

 The ionic charges of mucin are mainly provided by acidic amino acids including aspartic acid (pKa=3.9) and glutamic acid (pKa=4.2).
 The charges of acidic amino acids will change with environmental pH value due to acid dissociation and association.
 Aspartic acid, for example, has a negative side chain when the pH value is above 3.9, while a neutrally charged side chain will be introduced as pH value drops below 3.9.
 Thus, the number of negative charges in mucus is influenced by the pH value of surrounding environment.
 That is, the polyelectrolyte effect of mucus is largely affected by the pH value of solution due to the charge variation of acidic amino acid residues on the mucin backbone.
 For instance, the charged residue on mucin is protonated at a normal pH value of the stomach, approximately pH 2.
 In this case, there is scarcely polyelectrolyte effect, thereby causing compact mucus with little swelling capacity.
 However, a kind of bacteria, Helicobacter pylori, is prone to producing base to elevate the pH value in stomach, leading to the deprotonation of aspartic acids and glutamic acids, i.e., from neutral to negative-charged.
 The negative charges in the mucus greatly increase, thus inducing the polyelectrolyte effect and the swelling of the mucus.
 This swelling effect increases the pore size of the mucus and decreases mucus' viscosity, which allows bacteria to penetrate and migrate into the mucus and cause disease.

-Charge selectivity

-The high selective permeability of mucus plays a crucial role in the healthy state of human beings by limiting the penetration of molecules, nutrients, pathogens, and drugs.
-The charge distribution within mucus serves as a charge selective diffusion barrier, thus significantly affecting the transportation of agents.
-Among particles with various surface zeta potentials, cationic particles tend to have a low depth of penetration, neutral ones possess medium penetration, and anionic ones have the largest penetration depth.
-Furthermore, the effect of charge selectivity changes when the status of the mucus varies, i.e., native mucus has a threefold higher potential to limit agent penetration than purified mucus.